-Hall of Mirrors facts: the Hall of Mirrors is the largest and most beautiful room of the Palace of Versailles.
+The Hall of Mirrors is the largest room of the Palace of Versailles.
 Built between 1678 and 1684, it was first used as a passageway, then on rare occasions for balls or games held for royal weddings or diplomatic receptions.
 It is probably too the most famous room in the world and is therefore very crowded.
 To best appreciate its architecture, mirrors and paintings, visit it off season and off week-ends.
 Happy fews attend spectacular concerts in Hall of Mirrors.
 Palace of Versailles facts.